What No One Tells You About GLP-1s and Eating Disorder Recovery

 IFS for Eating Disorder Recovery

-As an art therapist trained in Internal Family Systems (IFS), I love helping people explore every part of their eating disorder so they can understand what truly drives it.
+As a therapist trained in Internal Family Systems (IFS), I love helping people explore every part of their eating disorder so they can understand what truly drives it.
 IFS is an experiential and somatic therapy approach that helps you heal the painful emotions from your past and make decisions from a more grounded place.
 IFS is truly a compassion-based model where you stop fighting your eating disorder and start becoming more curious about it.

-Art Therapy for Eating Disorders When Words Fall Short
+Art Therapy for Eating Disorders

 One of things I love most about art therapy is that it meets you where you are.
 You don’t need to be good at art or have any artistic background.
 The discomfort you feel is totally okay, but there is no pressure coming from outside to make something gallery-worthy.
 I think folks without an art background have a unique advantage because there isn’t that “artist part” in their head.
-For my artist clients, we work with that part in the art therapy session.

 Eating Disorder Recovery for LGBTQ and Trans Individuals